Good content practices

 Create uninterrupted navigation through a set of related topics, for example, children of a supertask, by applying the following practices:

-element to list children topics.
-Use this tag only to list additional reading on similar topics that might be of interest to the user. - For sequences of tasks that are part of a journey, build connections between these tasks by adding pre- and postrequisites with links.
+- For sequences of tasks that are part of a journey, build connections between these tasks by adding pre- and postrequisites with links.
 Apply the rules that you use for steps, for example, use imperatives and focus on the outcome and business value.
 For more information, see Content elements.

 - Topic elements cheat sheet